Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulane Stats and Trends

-- In Tulane's 11 games this year, it has five wins against the spread.

-- The Green Wave are 3-3 ATS when underdogs by 6 points or more this season.
+- So far this year, the Green Wave have been installed as underdogs by a 6-point margin or more six times and are 3-3 ATS in those games.

-- Tulane's games this season have hit the over on six of 11 set point totals (54.5%).
+- Tulane's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Tulane is 2-1 against the spread and 2-1 overall when the team churns out more than 414.9 yards.
+- In games that Tulane totals over 414.9 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Green Wave have turned the ball over 21 times this season, 10 more turnovers than the Tigers have forced (11).